Specific deductions - employee benefit trusts: used with healthcare trusts

 Timing of deduction

 For employers’ contributions made to healthcare trusts the timing of the deduction may be deferred until a later period by the employee benefit contribution anti-avoidance legislation.
 This broadly aligns the timing and amount of the employer’s deduction with the timing and amount on which the employee is chargeable to Income Tax and on which NICs liability arises.
-Guidance on the employee benefit contribution anti-avoidance legislation is at BIM44575.
+Additional rules apply to employee benefit contributions made or to be made on or after 1 April 2017 (CT) or 6 April 2017 (IT).
+These rules may prevent a deduction being allowable at any time, even when qualifying benefits are provided.
+This is explained more fully at BIM44571 and in the example at BIM44611

 Timing of Income Tax and Class 1A NICs liability on healthcare benefits